yamotoz/Angel_Azazel/README.md

-# Black_widow
- Um script focado em analisar todas as vulnerabilidades possiveis em um site

-scripts que vamos ultilizar aqui:
+A script focused on analyzing all possible vulnerabilities in a site from 8 tools

+scripts that we will use here:
 -sniper
 -nikto
 -dalfox